 - 1. The Committee on Committees consists of eleven members.
 The Majority Leader, by virtue of office, is a member of the committee and shall serve as its chairman.
 The Speaker, by virtue of office, is a member of the committee and is the vice chairman of the committee.
 The Majority Leader shall appoint five other members from the majority party and four members from the minority party to the committee.
-The committee shall appoint standing committees concerned with matters in the fields as indicated and procedural committees.

-- 2. The five-day standing committee is Appropriations: (21 members) Bills and resolutions referred or rereferred under House Rule 329.
-Except for the committee chairman, each member of the committee must be appointed to one of the following divisions of the committee which, for purposes of North Dakota Century Code Section 54-03-10, are deemed standing committees:

-- a.
-Education and Environment.

-- b.
-Government Operations.

-- c.
-Human Resources.

-- 3. The three-day standing committees are:

-- a.
-Education: (15 members)

-Public Schools; Libraries; Institutions of Higher Learning.

-- b.
-Finance and Taxation: (14 members)

-- Public Debt; Taxes and Tax Laws.

-- c.
-Human Services: (13 members)

-Human Services; Public Health; Public Safety.

-- d.
-Industry, Business and Labor: (14 members) - Banks and Banking; Corporations; Insurance; Matters pertaining to Private Business and Industry; Workers' Compensation; Unemployment Compensation; Labor Laws and kindred subjects. - e.
-Judiciary: (14 members)

-Elections and Election Privileges: Judiciary.

-- 4. The two-day standing committees are: - a.
-Agriculture: (14 members)

-Agriculture: Livestock: Drainage and Irrigation: Warehouse and Grain Grading.

-- b.
-Energy and Natural Resources: (15 members) - Game and Fish; Public Lands; Mines and Mining; Gas and Oil; Forestry. - c.
-Government and Veterans Affairs: (13 members) - State and Federal Affairs; Government Pensions and Benefits; Military and Veterans Affairs; Industrial Commission and institutions under its supervision; State Historical Society and State Parks. - d.
-Political Subdivisions: (14 members) - Cities: Counties: Townships: Park Districts: Apportionment. - e.
-Transportation: (14 members) - Highways and Bridges; Railroads; Motor Vehicles; Airlines and Airports. - 5.
+The committee shall appoint standing committees concerned with matters in the fields as indicated and procedural committees. - 2.
+The five-day standing committee is Appropriations: (22 members) Bills and resolutions referred or rereferred under House Rule 329.
+Except for the committee chairman, each member of the committee must be appointed to one of the following divisions of the committee which, for purposes of North Dakota Century Code Section 54-03-10, are deemed standing committees: - a.
+Education and Environment. - b.
+Government Operations. - c.
+Human Resources. - 3.
+The three-day standing committees are: - a.
+Education: (13 members) - Public Schools; Libraries; Institutions of Higher Learning. - b.
+Finance and Taxation: (14 members) Public Debt; Taxes and Tax Laws. - c.
+Human Services: (13 members) - Human Services; Public Health; Public Safety. - d.
+Industry, Business and Labor: (15 members) - Banks and Banking; Corporations; Insurance; Matters pertaining to Private Business and Industry; Workers' Compensation; Unemployment Compensation; Labor Laws and kindred subjects. - e.
+Judiciary: (14 members) - Elections and Election Privileges; Judiciary; Constitutional Revision. - 4.
+The two-day standing committees are: - a.
+Agriculture: (13 members) - Agriculture; Livestock; Drainage and Irrigation; Warehouse and Grain Grading. - b.
+Energy and Natural Resources: (13 members) - Game and Fish; Public Lands; Mines and Mining; Gas and Oil; Forestry. - c.
+Government and Veterans Affairs: (14 members) - State and Federal Affairs; Government Pensions and Benefits; Military and Veterans Affairs; Industrial Commission and institutions under its supervision; State Historical Society and State Parks. - d.
+Political Subdivisions: (15 members) - Cities; Counties; Townships; Park Districts; Apportionment. - e.
+Transportation: (14 members) - Highways and Bridges: Railroads: Motor Vehicles: Airlines and Airports. - 5.
 The procedural committees are: - a.
 Arrangements for House Committee Rooms, to consist of three members. - b.
 Correction and Revision of the Journal, to consist of five members. - c.
 Delayed Bills, to consist of five members. - d.
 Employment, to consist of five members. - e.
 Inaugural Planning, to consist of three members. - f.
-Rules, to consist of seven members. - 6.
-The Constitutional Revision Committee consists of nine members appointed in the same manner as the members of other standing committees are appointed.
-The committee meets on Wednesday of each week at 3:00 p.m. in the Prairie Room or at the times and places called by the chairman.
-The

-Speaker shall refer to the committee all resolutions proposing amendments, additions, or repeals to the Constitution of North Dakota or the United States Constitution.

-- 502. Limitations on committee membership.
-Each member shall serve on two standing committees, not including the Constitutional Revision Committee, except the Speaker and the Majority Leader, who may not serve on any standing committee, the Minority Leader, who may be appointed to any standing committee, including the Constitutional Revision Committee, by the Committee on Committees, and all members of the Appropriations Committee, who may not serve on any other standing committee, including the Constitutional Revision Committee.
+Rules, to consist of seven members. - 502.
+Limitations on committee membership.
+Each member shall serve on two standing committees, except the Speaker and the Majority Leader, who may not serve on any standing committee, the Minority Leader, who may be appointed to any standing committee by the Committee on Committees, and all members of the Appropriations Committee, who may not serve on any other standing committee.
 No member of the House may be appointed to more than one 3-day and one 2-day committee.
-The Speaker and the Majority and Minority Leaders may participate in all standing committees but may not vote therein except that the Minority Leader may vote on any committee to which the Minority Leader has been appointed. - 503.
-Committee chairman.
+The Speaker and the Majority and Minority Leaders may participate in all standing committees but may not vote therein except that the Minority Leader may vote on any committee to which the Minority Leader has been appointed.

+503. Committee chairman.
 The Majority Leader shall appoint the chairman and vice chairman of each committee.
 The Majority Leader shall designate a chairman if the appointed chairman and vice chairman are absent for an extended period of time.